Document

 Quarterly update

 The impact of the world shortage of building supplies remains uncertain.
 Risk of inflation (now falling), interest rates, and recession are being monitored.
+Government announcement to increase in employer national Insurance contributions will add further pressure from 1 April 2025.
 Some suppliers are starting to come forward to increase prices outside of the contract, which is being resisted.
 The Council terminated two contracts in 2023/24; one by mutual agreement with the supplier resulting in a termination payment to the Council, the other because of poor supplier performance.
 Both are being re-procured during 2024/25 and interim measures are in place.
 Key contracts are reviewed as part of the ongoing contact management arrangements and officers have been reminded to check the financial health of key suppliers and be ready to implement alternative arrangements.

 Target Risk